 The Critical Path

-The JJ Keegan+ WIN™ (What’s Important Now) formula is an seven-step process that can be viewed as the “critical path” on which our engagements are performed.
+The JJ Keegan+ WIN™ (What’s Important Now) formula is a seven-step process that can be viewed as the “critical path” on which our engagements are performed.
 We partner with clients leveraging 21 proprietary and extensively tested toolkits that simplifies and streamlines your operation to achieve awesome financial results for your facility.

 This process will fully address the key questions.
 With supply exceeding demand by 10% within the nation, and most forecasts predicting a flat industry for the next decade, we will proceed with diligence and craft a winning playbook for your golf course.